The Night Of the Living Dead Never Dies

 Of course, all this pettifogging over BDs feels pretty obsolete in this new age of 4k Ultra High Definition discs.
 It's a whole new generation of media.
 But it's not a whole new master.
 This 2022 UHD is the same 4k restoration Criterion put on their 2018 BD, it's just no longer down-scaled to 1080p.
 No, there's no HDR on this.
 And it's the same LPCM audio track.
 So the difference is all in resolution.
 But that is a genuine difference.
 Let's take a look at their photo of The Liberty Bell (boy, this really is a Pennsylvanian film) hanging over the piano up in that first set of shots.
 Forget about highlights or shadow detail; again, they've done no HDR or adjustments to any of the levels.
 But fine detail really is restored.
 Not just specks of film grain, look at the flags, which break down to square pixels on the BD, but remain naturally curvaceous and life-like on the UHD.
 Heck, look at the edges of the frame on the bottom and left-hand side; it's a real digital mess when you zoom in close enough, but is still so much more photo-realistic on the UHD.

 And that brings us to the complicated world of special features.
 Here's where some of those off-beat editions might be worth hanging onto, though naturally the bargain discs are all barebones.
+The sole exception is an eccentric, patriotic bonus music video, unrelated to any of the films, called "One Nation" by Devon Scott Dicker on the Dreamline disc.
 The Legend DVD is interesting, though.
 An even bigger selling point than the colorized version of the film, for certain collectors anyway, was certainly the Mike Nelson commentary.
 It's kind of an interesting story here.
 Legend Films is the company that would go on to produce Rifftrax, but this is pre-Rifftrax.
 Serious Rifftrax fans will remember that when they first started, it was just Nelson, and he recorded them solo.
 Then, later on, Kevin and Bill joined, and many of those early riffs were re-recorded as "three riffer versions."
 But the version on this DVD is neither of those.
 Actual Rifftrax, contrary to their name, are written in advance by a team of writers and carefully performed.
 The commentary here is literally Nelson riffing it, as in speaking off the cuff.
 He jokes some, but it's only sort of a comedy track, half a serious track with info about the film, and a lot of long pauses.
 You'll never forget the long stretch of him detailing the recipe for some zombie-themed drink mix.
 It's sort of amusing, but I'd really only recommend it for hardcore MST3K/ Rifftrax fans who have to have everything.
 It also has a silly "game" where it compares still frames of zombies from the film with stills of celebrities, some bonus trailers and an insert. ...Then there's the official 2009 Rifftrax DVD, which is the "three riffer version" and a lot more amusing.

 Karl Hardman in (outtakes from) The Derelict.